hail-is/hail/hail/python/hail/docs/getting_started_developing.rst

     work with Spark 1.x.x, 2.0.x, or 2.1.x.

 - Python 3.6 or later, we recommend `Anaconda for Python 3 <https://www.anaconda.com/download>`_
+- A recent version of GCC or Clang.
+GCC version should be version 5.0 or later, LLVM version 3.4 (which is Apple LLVM version 6.0) and later should be fine as well.

 Building a Hail JAR
 ~~~~~~~~~~~~~~~~~~~